British moth caterpillar picture gallery introduction

 This question is understandably often asked.
 The reason being that many names refer to the appearance of the caterpillar rather than the adult moth.
 The most frequently enquired about species of caterpillar, the magnificent Elephant Hawk-moth, is a good example.

-It is always worth bearing in mind when trying to identify a moth caterpillar that many species have caterpillars that change appearance dramatically as they grow and moult.
-And many species even have several different colour forms in the same brood.
+Caterpillars change appearance dramatically as they grow and moult and many species have several different colour forms in the same brood.
 Some of these variations may be included in the species life-cycle information.

 There is still much to learn about the early stages of many moths.
 Whilst every effort is made to provide accurate identifications and information errors could occur.
 Should an error be spotted please let us know.